nspec/NSpec.VsAdapter/README.md

 # NSpec.VsAdapter

-NSpec.VsAdapter is a test adapter to run NSpec tests from Test Explorer in Visual Studio 2013 and Visual Studio 2015.
+NSpec.VsAdapter is a test adapter to run NSpec tests from Test Explorer in Visual Studio 2013 and Visual Studio 2015 (integration with Visual Studio 2017 is in progress).

 ## Minimum requirements